Gitvish7/Dissertation-Major-Project-PURCHASE-INTENTION-ANALYSIS/README-2.md

 ## Limitations

 The analysis rests on a small, non-probability convenience sample (n = 55) concentrated among 18–34 year olds resident in India, which limits generalisability.
 The cross-sectional design precludes causal inference, and the dependent variable is a single self-reported item collected in the same instrument as the predictors, raising the possibility of common method variance.

-## License

-Add a license of your choice (e.g. MIT) if you intend this repository to be reused by others.